xYezhu/audio-guide-for-yuanling/README.md

-This Audio Guide prototype for YuanLing Street includes a step-by-step tutorial on uploading your work to the application.
+This audio guide prototype for YuanLing Street includes a step-by-step tutorial on uploading your work to the application.

 **1. Upload your audio files**